-Acid sulfate soils - (refer Overlay map - Acid sulfate soils to determine if the following assessment criteria is managed to avoid or minimise the release of surface or groundwater flows containing acid and metal contaminants into the environment;
+Acid sulfate soils - (refer Overlay map - Acid sulfate soils to determine if the following assessment criteria apply)

 Note - To demonstrate achievement of the performance outcome, an Acid sulfate soils (ASS) investigation report and soil management plan is prepared by a qualified engineer.
 Guidance for the preparation an ASS investigation report and soil management plan is provided in Planning scheme policy - Acid sulfate soils.